-- -No residential or other vulnerable use (in terms of flood risk) coming forward on this land and subject to development meeting the sequential test and where applicable the exceptions test in line with national policy: - -The preservation and/or enhancement of the character and appearance of the Malton Town Centre and Norton-on- Derwent Conservation Areas within which the site is located; - -The conservation or enhancement of the significance of heritage assets, including their setting, as applicable; - -The maximisation of opportunities to improve pedestrian, cycle and motorised vehicular access across the River Derwent and the York-Scarborough Railway Line; - -The incorporation of low emission measures to ensure that the overall impact on AQMA air quality is mitigated; - -The retention/replacement of Yorkshire Water's site access; - -The retention/replacement of the on-site public conveniences.
+- -No residential or other vulnerable use (in terms of flood risk) coming forward on this land - The preparation of a flood risk assessment (FRA), where the type of development proposed (e.g. employment related development such as offices or general industry) requires it.
+The FRA should be informed by flood risk modelling set out in the latest available published Strategic Flood Risk Assessment applicable to the plan area, and should demonstrate that the proposal meets the requirements (including the undertaking of a sequential test) and up to date guidance set out in the NPPF and national planning practice guidance; - -The preservation and/or enhancement of the character and appearance of the Malton Town Centre and Norton-on- Derwent Conservation Areas within which the site is located; - -The conservation or enhancement of the significance of heritage assets, including their setting, as applicable; - -The maximisation of opportunities to improve pedestrian, cycle and motorised vehicular access across the River Derwent and the York-Scarborough Railway Line; - -The incorporation of low emission measures to ensure that the overall impact on AQMA air quality is mitigated; - -The retention/replacement of Yorkshire Water's site access; - -The retention/replacement of the on-site public conveniences.

-Extract from NP Proposals Map showing the extent of RC1, RC2, CF1 and N1
+Extract taken from Reg 15 Neighbourhood Plan Proposals Map showing the extent of Policy RC1 and RC2